 Am.
 Jur.
 Features

 American Jurisprudence's methodology is selective, in contrast to C.J.S.'s comprehensiveness.
 This means that Am.
 Jur. provides citations only to the cases the editors consider the best or most important.
 This results in shorter footnotes, adding to the readability of Am.
 Jur.'s articles.
 In addition, this set of encyclopedias is more likely to cover important federal statutory material.
-Find Am.
-Jur.
-2d on Lexis and Am.
-Jur.
-2d on Westlaw.

 Articles in Corpus Juris Secundum tend to be longer and more detailed than American Jurisprudence articles.
 Because C.J.S.'s goal is to provide the researcher with every relevant citation, you will see some pages which have more footnotes than actual text.
 Second, C.J.S. will tend to give you citations to mostly cases, and fewer statutes.
 If there is an appropriate topic and key number for your subject, C.J.S. will also provide these.
 Thus, C.J.S. will be helpful in getting you ready to use the various West digests.
 (See Digests, Headnotes, and Key Numbers on the Case Law Research Guide for more on using digests.)
-C.J.S. is available on Westlaw only.

 To find state or other specific encyclopedias in print or available online, check our state research guides or search the Law Library's catalog.
 State encyclopedias are found within the individual state's materials in our State Collection on the first floor.